Political violence in the United States: 19th century

 Violence continued after the Revolution.
-In 1804, vice-president Aaron Burr killed founding father Alexander Hamilton in a gun duel.
+In 1804, vice president Aaron Burr killed Founding Father Alexander Hamilton in a gun duel.
 The Know Nothing party was responsible for a number of attacks against Catholics and immigrants in the early 1800s.
 In 1844, Joseph Smith, the founder of Mormonism and the Latter-Day Saint movement, announced his candidacy for the presidency of the United States.
 He became the first assassinated presidential candidate in U.S. history when he was shot and killed by a mob on June 27.

 The topic of slavery also ignited several episodes of violence near Kansas during the 1850s.
 The lead-up to the American Civil War saw regional violence like the conflict over the expansion of slavery known as Bleeding Kansas and local protests against the Fugitive Slave Law including the Christiana Riot and the assemblies organized by the Boston Vigilance Committee, as well as incidents at the U.S. Capitol such as the caning of Charles Sumner and the 1858 Congressional brawl.

 In 1856, abolitionist John Brown with like-minded settlers killed five pro-slavery settlers north of Pottawatomie Creek in Franklin County, Kansas.
 In 1859, Brown led a raid on the United States arsenal at Harpers Ferry, Virginia in an effort to initiate a slave revolt in Southern states.
 It has been called the "dress rehearsal" for the American Civil War.

 President Abraham Lincoln was assassinated in 1865, and he had suffered two assassination attempts before that.
-The first president to be assassinated, he was shot by John Wilkes Booth while watching a theatre production.
+The first president to be assassinated, Lincoln was shot by John Wilkes Booth while watching a theatre production.
 One motive attributed to his killing was his support for Black rights.
-The Reconstruction era was also a period of considerable violence including multiple Freedmen massacres and assassinations of federal appointees and locally elected officials.
-In 1881, president James A Garfield was killed six months after taking office.
+The Reconstruction era was also a period of considerable violence, including multiple Freedmen massacres and assassinations of federal appointees and locally elected officials.
+In 1881, president James A. Garfield was killed six months after taking office.

 20th century

 1900–1920

 President William McKinley was assassinated in 1901 by anarchist activist Leon Czolgosz, who was opposed to "the Republican form of government".
 Eleven years later, former president Theodore Roosevelt survived a gunshot in 1912 while campaigning to return to office.
-President-elect Franklin D Roosevelt survived a shooting during a rally in 1933, but Chicago mayor Anton Cermak was killed.
+President-elect Franklin D. Roosevelt survived a shooting during a rally in 1933, but Chicago mayor Anton Cermak was killed.